sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_events/r-introduction-2024-10-28.md

 University of Sheffield staff / students are recommended to book via myDevelopment

+Otherwise, please use [this link](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/medical-school) to register for the course.
+There are options for attending online and in-person.

 ## Overview

 As the data generated from high-throughput biological experiments increase in volume and become more complex, the ability to manipulate and visualise data is a highly-desirable skill in academia and industry.
 Whilst familiar tools such as Excel allow basic manipulations, they are often not scalable to larger datasets and are not ameanable to reproducible analysis.